gpt-engineer-org/gpt-engineer/docs/open_models.md

 - `macos` with Metal support: `CMAKE_ARGS="-DLLAMA_METAL=on"`
 - `windows`: `$env:CMAKE_ARGS = "-DLLAMA_BLAS=ON -DLLAMA_BLAS_VENDOR=OpenBLAS"`

+This will enable the `pip` installer to compile the `llama.cpp` with the proper hardware acceleration backend.

 Then run:

 ```bash
 pip install llama-cpp-python
 ```

-For the use of `API` we also need to set up the web server that `llama-cpp-python` library provides.
+For our use case we also need to set up the web server that `llama-cpp-python` library provides.
 To install:

 ```bash
 pip install 'llama-cpp-python[server]'